-STAFF: All school staff, both teaching and non-teaching (for example midday supervisors, caretakers, librarians) have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's measure to prevent bullying.
+All school staff, both teaching and non-teaching (for example midday supervisors, caretakers, librarians) have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's measure to prevent bullying.
 If staff are aware of bullying, they should reassure the pupils involved and inform their class teacher.
-The following staff member is the anti-bullying lead: Mrs K Witting
+Mrs Duke is the Anti-Bullying Lead.